beyersmann-lab/beyersmannlab/content/lab-work/david-hall-prize/index.md

 url_pdf: ""
 summary: null
 title: David Hall Prize
-subtitle: 'Congratulations to <a href="https://beyersmannlab.cogscience.org/author/jasmine-spencer/" target="_blank">Jasmine Spencer</a> and <a href="https://beyersmannlab.cogscience.org/author/esra-ataman/" target="_blank">Esra Ataman</a>, who were awarded the David Hall Prize for excellence in HDR research.'
+subtitle: 'Congratulations to <a href="https://beyersmannlab.cogscience.org/author/jasmine-spencer/" target="_blank">Jasmine Spencer</a> and <a href="https://beyersmannlab.cogscience.org/author/esra-ataman/" target="_blank">Esra Ataman</a>, who were awarded the David Hall Prize for excellence in HDR research (25 October 2023).'
-summary: 'Congratulations to <a href="https://beyersmannlab.cogscience.org/author/jasmine-spencer/" target="_blank">Jasmine Spencer</a> and <a href="https://beyersmannlab.cogscience.org/author/esra-ataman/" target="_blank">Esra Ataman</a>, who were awarded the David Hall Prize for excellence in HDR research.'
+summary: 'Congratulations to <a href="https://beyersmannlab.cogscience.org/author/jasmine-spencer/" target="_blank">Jasmine Spencer</a> and <a href="https://beyersmannlab.cogscience.org/author/esra-ataman/" target="_blank">Esra Ataman</a>, who were awarded the David Hall Prize for excellence in HDR research (25 October 2023).'
 location: null
 date: 2023-10-25T19:00:35.648Z
 all_day: false